 Rear-end car collisions are one of the most common form of vehicular accidents.
 Though they have a reputation for being minor, they can cause severe property damages and injury.
 These damages can be more severe when a heavy, high-riding vehicle such as a van or SUV collides with a smaller car.
 If you have suffered any injuries from a rear end collision, make sure to speak to a Las Vegas car accident attorney immediately.

 Whiplash is a common term, but what does it really mean?
 Whiplash is a term used to describe a range of injuries to the soft tissue in the neck.
 Whiplash occurs when there is a sudden change of movement of the neck, sort of like an extreme nodding.
 This injury commonly results from rear-end car accidents.

 When a rear-ending occurs, the passengers are forced forward, stretching the neck into an extended nodding position, only to be suddenly whipped back.
 This sudden and extreme whipping or snapping is referred to as whiplash.
-Suffering from this type of injury can be minor or major and in any circumstance, should be discussed with an attorney.
+Suffering from this type of injury can be minor or major and in any circumstance, should be discussed with a personal injury attorney.
 There are many reasons a rear-ending may occur, such as:

 Many people imagine that whiplash is caused by high-speed, serious car collisions.
 In reality, it’s common for whiplash to occur in low-speed, low-intensity collisions.
 Whiplash is a complicated injury that has many contributing factors beyond simply the force of impact.
 Additional factors can include: